docker/compose/docs/networking.md

 # Networking in Compose

-> **Note:** Compose’s networking support is experimental, and must be explicitly enabled with the `docker-compose --x-networking` flag.
+> **Note:** Compose's networking support is experimental, and must be explicitly enabled with the `docker-compose --x-networking` flag.

-Compose sets up a single default [network](http://TODO/docker-networking-docs) for your app.
+Compose sets up a single default [network](/engine/reference/commandline/network_create.md) for your app.
 Each container for a service joins the default network and is both *reachable* by other containers on that network, and *discoverable* by them at a hostname identical to the service's name.

 > **Note:** Your app's network is given the same name as the "project name", which is based on the name of the directory it lives in.
-See the [CLI docs](cli.md#p-project-name-name) for how to override it.
+See the [Command line overview](reference/docker-compose.md) for how to override it.

 For example, suppose your app is in a directory called `myapp`, and your `docker-compose.yml` looks like this: